danmcduff/AvatarSim/README.md

 ## Commerical Face API Scripts:

+One thing this parametricly controlled avatar can be used for is interrogating the performance of face detection methods.
 We include example python scripts for a set of commercial face detection APIs.
 These scripts show how to interrogate the APIs with images generated from the avatar environment.